-The museum is about a quarter-mile from the nearest station and kids under the age of 18 years get in free.
-It’s open to the public from Tuesday through Sunday 10 am – 6 pm.
-If traveling as a family, the guided tour for groups would be a great option.
+The museum is about a quarter-mile from the nearest station, and kids under 18 years get in free.
+It’s open to the public from Tuesday through Sunday, 10 am – 6 pm.
+If traveling as a family, the guided group tour would be a great option.

 The tours are presented in French, English, and German.
 Grab your lunch or snacks in the on-site restaurant on the 1st floor as you take a break and enjoy the magnificent view of the River Ill.

 13. Église Saint-Paul

 Address: 1 Pl. du Général Eisenhower, 67000 Strasbourg, France